 Step 1: Parent Visit

 Visiting Lerner is the best way to evaluate The Lerner Way in action.
-You’ll tour our facilities, listen-in on classrooms, observe our students learning and doing, and have an in depth conversation with Allison, our Head of School.
+You’ll tour our facilities, listen-in on classrooms, observe our students learning and doing, and have an in depth conversation with our Admissions Director.
 This is an opportunity for you to see if a Lerner education is right for your child.
 If you are not able to physically visit, we will set up a virtual tour.

 Step 2: Apply (one application/child)

-Preschool Applicants: Complete the online application here; upload or mail a copy of the child’s birth certificate; complete the Student Information Form; and submit the non-refundable application fee.
+Preschool Applicants: Complete the online application for 2019-2020 here; upload or mail a copy of the child’s birth certificate; complete the Student Information Form; and submit the non-refundable application fee.
+To apply for 2020-2021, click here.

-Elementary Applicants: Complete the online application; upload or mail a copy of the child’s birth certificate; current teacher completes the Teacher Recommendation Form; submit to child’s current school the Transcript Request (students currently in kindergarten through grade four); and submit the non-refundable application fee.
+Elementary Applicants: For 2019-2020, complete the online application; upload or mail a copy of the child’s birth certificate; current teacher completes the Teacher Recommendation Form; submit to child’s current school the Transcript Request (students currently in kindergarten through grade four); and submit the non-refundable application fee.
+For 2020-2021, click here to apply.

 Step 3: Student Visit